Saturday, April 13, 2024

 Lothal - the ancient town from Indus Valley Civilisation

-The site is a bit inside from main road, without a proper road sign to guide visitors.
+The archaeological site is located a bit inside from the main road.
+But a a proper road sign to guide visitors was missing.
 After driving for about 4KM, we found only a Thank You for visit board of Gujarat Tourism.
 At that point, Goggle was pointing to a near non-existent dirt track covered with kikkar bushes.
 No one was there to ask for direction.
 The site has to be there somewhere.
 As I waited, I saw another guy driving a KA registered car coming back from the opposite direction.
 He also got confused, and drove ahead only to be reminded by Google to come back.
-Both of us talked and decided to go by the dirt track as Goggle was pointing dots to it.
-Few meters into the track, there we found a sign board, which is not visible from main road.
-After about 100 meters we actually had reached the place with a board indicating as Lothal.
-The lone private security guard at gate told us not to get onto walls or structures.
+Both of us talked and decided to take the dirt track as Goggle was pointing dots to it.
+Few meters into the track, we found a sign board indicating Lothal, which is not visible from main road.
+After about 100 meters of further driving, we actually had reached the place with a board indicating as Lothal.
+The lone private security guard at gate told us not to get onto the walls or structures.
 No entry ticket.
 I found around 4 cars of visitors while I was there.
 It shows that only a fistful of people visits this place.

 There is a roadsign few meters into the dirt track